The GMAT Verbal Section

 You will be presented with a reading passage on the topics of business, social science, biological science or physical science and then asked 3-4 questions about that text.
 The tone is that of a scholarly journal.

 When reading a passage, remember that you're not trying to memorize all the information.
 First, read through it quickly, trying to get an idea of the general topic, the author's purpose, his or her voice, and the scope of the passage.
 Most of all, don't obsess over details—you can always look them up in the passage.

-*Offer: 15% off applies to GMAT® In Person, Live Online, and Self-Paced new enrollments from December 6, 2016 through December 7, 2016 11:59 p.m.
-PT only. $300 off applies to Private Tutoring new enrollments from December 6, 2016 through December 7, 2016 11:59 p.m.
-PT only.
-Math Foundations, Practice Packs, and QBank are excluded from this offer.
+*Offer: $200 off applies to GMAT® In Person and Live Online new enrollments from February 17, 2017 through February 20, 2017 midnight PT only.
+Self-Paced courses, Math Foundations, Practice Packs, and QBank are excluded from this offer.
 Discount may not be combined with any other promotion or offer.